dhis2-sre/rabbitmq-client/README.md

     definitely not onto goroutines
 * re-connect/re-open channel on disconnect or channel exceptions see https://github.com/rabbitmq/amqp091-go/issues/40
+* re-register consumers after connection/channel have been re-established
+* allow setting a connection name for easier debugging of consumers
-* consumer tag prefix for easier debugging on consumers
+* allow setting a consumer tag prefix for easier debugging of consumers

 ## Getting started